Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Geodesic convexity, sample complexity error bounds

-\begin{remark} While \cref{thm:ball-convexity} uses $\dop$ to quantify closeness to the identity, we can easily translate it into a statement in terms of the geodesic distance.
-Namely, under the same hypotheses it holds that~$f_x$ is $\frac12$-strongly convex on the geodesic ball~$B_r(I_D)$ of radius
+While \cref{thm:ball-convexity} uses $\dop$ to quantify closeness, we can easily translate it into a statement in terms of the geodesic distance.
+Namely, under the same hypotheses~$f_x$ is $\frac12$-strongly convex on the geodesic ball~$B_r(I_D)$ of radius $r = c / \sqrt{(k+1)\dmax}$, where $c>0$ is the universal constant from \cref{thm:ball-convexity}.
+This follows from the following lemma.